Healthcare · Web app

 I chose this method to analyze their specific interactions with the dashboard.

-I want to share three of the design decisions I made based on findings from research.
+Below, I want to share two of the design decisions I made.

 Logic flow of the old design